itsschwer/ror2-discordrichpresence/README.md

 ## Credits

-- Stage photos are provided by [The Risk of Rain 2 Fandom Wiki](https://riskofrain2.fandom.com/wiki/Risk_of_Rain_2_Wiki) under [CC BY-NC-SA 3.0](https://www.fandom.com/licensing).
+- Some stage photos provided by [The Risk of Rain 2 Fandom Wiki](https://riskofrain2.fandom.com/wiki/Risk_of_Rain_2_Wiki) under [CC BY-NC-SA 3.0](https://www.fandom.com/licensing).
 Higher quality photos provided by Zan#1601.
 - Initial repository code taken from [DarkKronicle's fork](https://github.com/DarkKronicle/RoR2-Discord-RP) of [WhelanB's repository](https://github.com/WhelanB/RoR2-Discord-RP) (if you are either of these users and have issue with me using your code, please do contact me!).